 • What are your top priorities?

-Once you have the answers, you can develop a monitoring strategy that outlines the metrics you’ll use to track the health of your systems.
+Once you have the answers, you can develop a monitoring strategy that outlines the metrics you’ll use to track your systems’ health.

 What next?
 Have clear processes in place for responding to alerts and incidents.
-In case of incidents, you’ll need to quickly identify the root cause of the issue and take action before it escalates.
+In the event of an incident, you’ll need to quickly identify the root cause and take action before it escalates.

 Multiple Amazon services (and platforms) have different roles and specifications.
 Some might seem like a better fit for your needs, and some won’t.
 However, creating a monitoring plan that collects data from all areas of your AWS environment is essential.

-With complete visibility, you can efficiently collect and analyze data, enabling you to address multi-point failures as and when they occur quickly.
+With complete visibility, you can efficiently collect and analyze data, enabling you to quickly address multi-point failures as they occur.

 It’s important to have answers to basic monitoring questions to save time when navigating different areas of your cloud infrastructure.
 Some of these questions include: